FidelElie/FiDev/apps/home/src/content/music/2018-02-11/kendrick-lamar-black-panther-the-album-music-from-and-inspired-by.md

 movie set to release this Tuesday.
 There is a lot of hype track on this album that had me turning up doing very mundane tasks.

-From the SZA's amazing vocals on All The Stars to the great turn up of Paramedics! by SOB x RBE.
-This is an soundtrack to bring on the pride that T'challa gives us all of color.
+From the SZA's amazing vocals on :track[3GCdLUSnKSMJhs4Tj6CV3s][All The Stars] to the great turn up of :track[2tPcTFiQF9MbVUyjZ3zDhA][Paramedic!] by SOB x RBE.
+This is an soundtrack to bring on the pride that T'Challa gives us all of colour.
+However, fundamentally this sounds like more a soundtrack to me, many of the song transitions are very abrupt and don't mesh well together, illustrating that the songs are in chronological order based on the movie.
-However, fundamentally this sounds like more a soundtrack to me, many of the song transitions are very abrupt and don't mesh well together (find it), illustrating that the sons are in chronological order based on the movie.
-This being said it did it's job I cant wait for Tuesday where I get to where my best black attire, the soundtrack bangs give it a listen.
+This being said it did it's job I cant wait for Tuesday where I get to where my best black attire, the soundtrack is a solid listen.